Updated: Feb 8

-Leg yield is one of the very first movements a horse and rider will learn.
-A correct leg yield will have very little bend in the body but allows for very slight flexion of the poll and jaw in the direction opposite of travel.
-The horse will step sideways and forward, crossing the outside legs with the inside legs both in front and behind.
+Leg yield is one of the first lateral movements a horse and rider will learn.
+A correct leg yield will have a little bend in the body and allows for slight in the direction opposite of travel.
+The horse will step sideways and forward.

 Done in the trot and canter, lengthened strides first appear at first level.

 Lengthening the trot or canter shows the ability of both horse and rider to adjust the horse's stride length without disturbing the balance.

 The stretchy circle is performed at the trot from intro to first level in the US.
 The rider takes their horse from a balanced trot and offers their reins, encouraging the horse to stretch into the bit and over their back, but maintains the horse's balance and doesn't allow the chest to drop as they drop their head and neck.

 In Shoulder-In, the inside hind leg follows the track of the outside front leg with slight bend in the opposite direction of the horse's movement.
 The horse's forehand will be shifted towards the inside while the hind legs stay traveling straight along the rail.
 The shoulder-in is often regarded as the primary collecting exercise as when done properly, it helps both horse and rider connect from inside leg to outside rein.

 The same general angle as shoulder-in, where the haunches stay along the rail and the shoulders move to the inside but the bend is to the outside, opposite of shoulder-in.

 The haunches-in is the opposite of shoulder-in, i.e. the shoulders continue traveling along the rail and the haunches move to the inside, maintaining bend in the direction of travel.